John Thurtell: Boxing

 The terrible Thurtell was present, lord of the concourse; for wherever he moved he was master, and whenever he spoke, even when in chains, every other voice was silent.
 He stood on the mead, grim and pale as usual, with his bruisers around.

 In 1822, William Hazlitt wrote an essay for The New Monthly Magazine called "The Fight"; in it he described Thurtell under the name "Tom Turtle".

 Murder of William Weare

 Thurtell became a notorious gambler.
-He owed William Weare, a solicitor of Lyon's Inn, a gambling debt of £300, which he believed Weare had gained by cheating at Blind Hookey.
+He owed William Weare, a solicitor of Lyon's Inn, a gambling debt of £300, which he believed Weare had gained by cheating at blind hookey.
 When Weare demanded the money, Thurtell decided to murder him rather than pay up.
 Thurtell invited Weare to join him and his friends – Joseph Hunt and William Probert – for a weekend of gambling in Radlett, Hertfordshire.
 On 24 October 1823, as they journeyed from London in Thurtell's horse-drawn gig, Thurtell shot Weare in the face with a flintlock muff pistol.
 This failed to kill him, so Thurtell slit his throat with a knife before driving the pistol into his head with such force that his brains were dashed over the ground.
 The trial attracted great publicity.
-Thurtell was found guilty and hanged on 9 January 1824.
+Thurtell was found guilty and hanged on 9 January 1824 at Hertford Prison.